-Aromia moschata (above) adults measure 13 - 35 mm long, and they get their name because they smell of roses.
+Aromia moschata (right) adults measure 13 - 35 mm long, and they get their name because they smell of roses.
 The adults are a beautiful metallic blue/green, and are found from May - September.
 As is common with most Cerambycidae the male has longer antennae than the female.
 The larvae are found in willows, and can take over 3 years to reach maturity.

 Stenocorus meridianus, Variable longhorn

 On the right is and adult Stenocorus meridianus (also known as Stenochorus meridianus), also in the Cerambycidae family.

 The adult is black, or brown and black, with red or black legs and antennae.
 In the U. K. the adults can be seen in May and June, usually at woodland edges, often on flowers as they eat the pollen, but they tend to be restricted to southern England.
 They are 15 - 25 mm long, with the females being much larger than the males, much broader in the body, and darker in colour.

 The larvae eat the wood of damaged or diseased deciduous trees.

 The adult has 2 distinct whitish/yellowish marks on the side of each elytron, and a less distinct reddish one between; these marks do vary, but are rarely absent.
 The adult ranges in size from 12 - 22 mm long.
 The adults are seen from May to August on flowers and host trees.

 The larva (below)feeds in decaying fir stumps (Scots pine mainly), and will occasionally attack deciduous trees.
 On the right is the larva of Rhagium sp., possibly bifasciatum, as it was found in the same area.

 Strangalia quadrifaciata on the left is a beautiful beetle found in Europen woods, but is rarely common.
 The body length rages from 11 -19 mm.
 There can be quite a lot of variation in width of the yellow bands on the wing cases (elytra).